Bike to Work Week

 Can schools participate in Bike to Work Week?

 Yes!
 We encourage schools to start staff teams and/or classroom teams.
 We encourage high school and university students to use the Bike to Work Week Tracker (so they'll be entered to win our grand prize bikes and other prizes!).
-Elementary and middle schools may be more interested in Bike to School Week in the spring.
+Elementary and middle schools may be more interested in Bike to School Week next spring.

 How do I modify the route that Google Maps has automatically created for me?